 From 2008-2015 I was forum editor and reviews editor of postmedieval: a journal of medieval cultural studies.
 I have been a member of the MLA’s Chaucer Division Executive Committee (2010-15; Chair, 2014), a member of the New Chaucer Society Program Committee (Portland, 2012), and Co-Chair of the New Chaucer Society Program Committee (Reykjavik, 2014; with Glenn Burger).
 My work has been supported by fellowships from the Fulbright Commission, the NEH, the Folger Shakespeare Library, IASH at Edinburgh University, and the Forschungskolleg Humanwissenschaften at the Goethe University of Frankfurt.
 I am the recipient of the departmental teaching award, as well as the Graduate English Association’s award for best performance in the classroom.
 I have also twice won the William Richey Faculty Mentor Award from the Graduate English Association.
 In 2014-2015 I held the English Department’s Morrison Professorship and was a Visiting Research Scholar at Vanderbilt University.
 In 2016, I won the Russell Research Award for Humanities and Social Sciences, the highest award for research at USC.

-I’ve just completed a monograph, The Matter of Virtue: Women’s Ethical Action from Chaucer to Shakespeare (University of Pennsylvania Press, under contract).
+I’ve just completed a monograph, The Matter of Virtue: Women’s Ethical Action from Chaucer to Shakespeare (University of Pennsylvania Press, forthcoming 2019).
 This project argues that English poets–including Capgrave, Chaucer, Fletcher, Henryson, Lodge, Lydgate, Shakespeare, and Spenser–elaborate a positive account of women’s ethical action.
 They do so through a poetic reformulation of virtue as material, animate, and performative.
 Rather than confine women within rigid prescriptive schema, writings under consideration in this study articulate a material conception of virtue that allows women to show strength, dignity, beauty, and constancy, among other qualities.
 By treating feminine virtues as embodied powers that exert material influence, these poets not only create powerful female characters, they also foster an ethics based on forbearance and endurance rather than governance and domination.